 - Cooperation Gambit: In the third film the group gets financial sponsorship from Terry Benedict in exchange for the profits.
 The main characters are happy with this deal, since it's not about the money this time.

-- Creature of Habit: Terry Benedict is described as "a machine" because his schedule is so very precise, he even visits the men's room at the same time every day.
+- Creature of Habit: Terry Benedict is described as "a machine" because his schedule is so very precise, which makes it easy for the group to be able to fit their plans to his routine.

 - Credit Card Destruction: Happens to Mr. Bloom at the beginning of the second film after Benedict tries to get his money back from the crew that robbed him.